cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 :memo: _Definition_: Each class has a *priority* and two classes cannot have the same priority.
 Therefore all classes can be ordered by priority.

+When a transaction is received for the first time and validated via `CheckTx`, the application MUST return the class that it assigns to the transaction.
+When transactions are rechecked, applications MAY return a class, but the mempool will discard it.

 Given these definitions, we want the proposed QoS mechanism to offer the following property:

 #### Basic properties

-:parking: _Property_ **Priorities between classes**: Transactions belonging to a certain class will be processed and disseminated before transactions belonging to another class with lower priority.
+:parking: _Property_ **Priorities between classes**: Transactions belonging to a certain class will be reaped and disseminated before transactions belonging to another class with lower priority.

-Formally, given two transaction classes `c1` and `c2`, with `c1` having more priority than `c2`, if the application assigns the classes `c1` and `c2` respectively to transactions `tx1` and `tx2`, then `tx1` will be processed and disseminated before `tx2`.
+Formally, given two transaction classes `c1` and `c2`, with `c1` having more priority than `c2`, if the application assigns the classes `c1` and `c2` respectively to transactions `tx1` and `tx2`, then `tx1` will be reaped and disseminated before `tx2`.

-More importantly, as a direct consequence of this property, `tx1` will be disseminated faster and it will be included in a block before `tx2`, thus `tx1` will have a lower latency than `tx2`.
+More importantly, as a direct consequence of this property, `tx1` will be disseminated faster and it will be included in a block before `tx2`.
+Thus, `tx1` will have a lower latency than `tx2`.
 Currently, it is not possible to guarantee this kind of property.

 :memo: _Definition_: The *latency of a transaction* is the difference between the time at which a